 If you are going to hinge the saw, remember that you will need to cut out an access hole from the hinged platform.
 This needs accounting for in the design of the platform, as it needs to be strong enough to carry the weight of the BT3K at right angles and outside one edge, ensuring that the saw remains fixed to the platform at all times.
 This is how I did it:

-MDF panel.
-The panel is set into the frame using biscuits,
+carries an MDF panel.
+The panel is set into the frame using

-although a groove or rebate would have been an acceptable
+biscuits, although a groove or rebate would have been an

 The whole idea is that the panel must be able to resist twisting and flexing when hinged upright and a plain MDF panel with most of the middle removed would simply not be up to the job!
 The top of the saw box carcass was made in the same way, so that I had a decent amount of oak into which to let the hinges.